When I reached out to these amazing blogging mamas for parenting advice, I had no idea what I would get back!

 Personally, I hate it when people give me parenting advice that I did not ask for.

 But, since I asked for this, I had a lot of fun reading through their inspiring tips – and even picking up a thing or two along the way.

 There’s something about reading through parenting advice that you seek out.

-I guess it’s the attitude of give-or-take that makes it so easy to absorb what is being said.
+I guess the attitude of give-or-take makes it so easy to absorb what is being said.

 Instead of having it shoved down your throat. 😐

-I hope you find some valuable nuggets in this list from these inspiring and sincere women.
+I hope you find some valuable nuggets from these inspiring and sincere women in this list.